dustypomerleau/eye-notes/README.md

 Welcome to **eye-notes**!
 If you just want a copy of the notes, use the `Clone or download` button to download a zip file.

-The notes are updated frequently.
+The notes are updated periodically.
 The easiest way to ensure you're seeing the latest version is to view them here on GitHub (desktop or mobile), or use a mobile app, like [iOctocat][].

 You can help keep everyone else up to date by sharing a link to this GitHub repository (rather than directly sharing the files).